reverse-hash/understanding-bitcoin/doc/common.md

 # Common utilities
-Bitcoin makes use of different technologies and algorithms for block generation, key creation, etc. All these operations usually require operating at bit level or with a set of bytes.
-To facilitate the development and study of these techniques, we will use a series of utilities designed for this purpose.
+Bitcoin makes use of different technologies and algorithms.
+All these operations usually require operating at bit level or with a set of bytes.
+To facilitate the understanding and study of these matters, we will use a series of utilities designed for help us in this purpose.

 ## BitStream
 Implements an immutable binary sequence, backed by a string representation.